 Common Needs

-Johnson Restaurant Group, 6-unit franchise operator in Houston — $1.2M package for 2 new franchise locations.
+Johnson Restaurant Group, 6-unit franchise operator in Houston — $1.2M package for 2 new franchise locations: revenue-based franchise financing against combined six-unit revenue, equipment financing for both kitchen lines, working capital for joint launch.
 Traditional bank wanted 30% down ($360K).
-SBA through our network: 10% down ($120K).
-Saved $240K in upfront cash.
+Our stack landed at 10% across the blend ($120K).
+Saved $240K in upfront cash (see /loans/business-acquisition).

 Whether you're a single-location restaurant or a multi-unit operator, we match you with the right product and amount.